Compare to Similar Products

 |Additional Included Items||1L pot, canister stand, plastic cup, stuff sack for burner||Stuff sack||Stuff sack, pot support||Stuff sack||Stuff sack|

 Our Analysis and Test Results

-Integrated canister stoves were not initially developed for cooking, they were engineered to make water boil as fast as possible.
-While the MiniMo will never simmer as well as a gourmet machine like the Snow Peak GigaPower 2.0 it holds its own among the integrated canister stoves.
-The MiniMo burner unit seems to help with this, as does the wider FluxRing heat exchanger.
+Integrated canister stoves were not initially developed for cooking; they were engineered to make water boil as fast as possible.
+While the MiniMo will never simmer as well as the gourmet machines that are small canister stoves, it does better than most integrated canister stoves, making it a bit more versatile than other integrated canister models.

 Ease Of Use

-Jetboil has made cooking simple meals easier with the MiniMo, as well as created an easier vessel to eat out of with more reliable handles.
-This improved cooking ability, coupled with the fuel efficiency of the burner and the overall low weight of the system win this stove our Top Pick For Integrated Canister Stoves.
+Jetboil has made cooking simple meals easier with the MiniMo and created an easier vessel to eat out of with more reliable handles.
+The burner is impressively fuel-efficient, and the reliable piezo igniter and reassuring pot-to-burner mating make the stove easier to use than most other integrated canister models.
+These reasons, combined with the overall low weight of the system, win this stove a highly ranked position in our review.